Light, tangy and creamy, this Greek yogurt frosting with cream cheese and maple syrup is perfect for topping cakes and cupcakes, or as a fruit dip.

 However, this frosting is so moreish you may like to enjoy it on bagels with sliced stone fruit or strawberries.

-You can simply spread your frosting over cakes and bagels with a spatula or put it into a piping bag and pipe it onto cupcakes.
-To pipe the frosting onto cupcakes, use a piping bag or fill a sandwich bag with frosting and cut a corner off.
-Depending on room temperature, you can generally pipe it immediately, or it may need chilling first.
+You can spread frosting over cakes and bagels with a spatula, or use a piping bag to pipe it onto cupcakes.
+To pipe frosting onto cupcakes, use a piping bag or fill a sandwich bag with frosting, then cut a corner off.
+Depending on the room temperature, you can generally pipe it immediately, or it may need to be chilled first.

-This recipe makes enough to top a cake or 12 cupcakes generously.
+This recipe makes enough to generously top a cake, a layered cake or 12 cupcakes.

 Try as a Greek yogurt cream cheese fruit dip

 There is no reason you couldn’t use this frosting as a dip for fresh fruit on a sweet grazing platter.
-Double the quantity of Greek yogurt and ta-da; you have a fruit dip to die for.
+Double the Greek yogurt, and ta-da —you have a fruit dip to die for.

 Storage of your frosting